young/intro-to-web-assembly/lessons/wasm/writing-wasm.md

 }
 ```

-The equivalent Web Assembly function is a bit more verbose:s
+The equivalent Web Assembly function is a bit more...verbose

 ```wasm